 Projects we've helped fund

-Learn more about projects and commissions that we have helped to fund through Henry Moore Grants.
+Learn more about projects and commissions funded by Henry Moore Grants here.

 Feeling Her Way: Sonia Boyce